Stephenkofipoku/battleships_game/README.md

 ## Description
 The Battleships game is a classic two-player board game where each player tries to sink the opponent's fleet of ships.
 Players take turns guessing the coordinates of the opponent's ships on a grid.
 The first player to sink all of the opponent's ships wins the game.

+This Battleships game offers a modern twist on the traditional gameplay.
+With vibrant colors and visually appealing graphics, players are immersed in an immersive and captivating gaming environment.
+The use of the `termcolor` library allows for colorful and eye-catching text, adding an extra layer of excitement to the gameplay.

+Furthermore, this game provides a user-friendly interface, making it accessible to players of all ages and skill levels.
+Whether you are a seasoned Battleships player or new to the game, our intuitive design ensures a seamless and enjoyable gaming experience.

+The purpose of playing Battleships is to challenge your strategic thinking and decision-making skills.
+By carefully selecting coordinates and anticipating your opponent's moves, you can strategically position your shots to sink their fleet.
+The thrill of successfully hitting an opponent's ship and the suspense of avoiding enemy fire make Battleships a highly engaging and addictive game.

+With its visually appealing design, user-friendly interface, and exciting gameplay, this Battleships game is sure to attract players who seek an immersive and captivating gaming experience.
+So, gather your friends, family, or challenge the computer, and embark on an epic naval battle that will keep you entertained.

 ![Here is a live version of the game](./documents/super_battleships_iamresponsive.png)

 ## How to Play